Amazon SQS vs Apache Kafka

 What is Apache Kafka?

 Apache Kafka is a distributed data store that's ideal for processing real-time data, known as streaming data.
-Streaming data is data that is generated non-stop by countless data sources (often thousands), with data sources sending data in simultaneously.
+Streaming data is data generated non-stop by countless data sources (often thousands), with data sources sending data in simultaneously.
 Streaming platforms need to be able to handle this massive, constant data while processing it incrementally using Kafka topics and Kafka clusters.

 By combining messaging, storing, and stream processing into one application, Kafka gives you better insights and processing capabilities in the form of a fault-tolerant managed service.